-Helen Frankenthaler’s wild and anarchic painting at Palazzo Strozzi
+Helen Frankenthaler’s Wild and Anarchic Painting at Palazzo Strozzi

-More than a monographic exhibition, it is a bold happening where Helen’s works, dominated by a perfect balance between color, space, and form, engage in a dialogue with other stars such as Jackson Pollock, Robert Motherwell, Kenneth Noland, Mark Rothko, and Anthony Caro.
+More than a monographic exhibition, it is a bold happening where Helen’s works, dominated by a perfect balance between colour, space, and form, engage in a dialogue with other stars such as Jackson Pollock, Robert Motherwell, Kenneth Noland, Mark Rothko, and Anthony Caro.

 To launch “Helen Frankenthaler.
 Painting Without Rules,” one of the most anticipated exhibitions of 2024, the crème de la crème of national and international art and culture gathered in Florence the other night.
 At the exclusive dinner, in addition to Arturo Galansino, General Director of the Palazzo Strozzi Foundation, among the attendees were Sara Funaro, Mayor of Florence, Douglas Dreishpoon, Director of the Helen Frankenthaler Catalogue Raisonné and curator of the exhibition, Francesco Bonami, Elizabeth Smith, Jeff Goldblum, Maria Manetti Shrem, Lise Motherwell, Eva Cavalli, Mario Calvo Platero, Amanda Platek and Lamberto Frescobaldi.